 Boring, boring forms.
-Love them or hate them (and let's face it, you hate them), they're an inescapable part of almost every web build, and whether you're building full-blown online shops (like our inspiring examples of ecommerce websites) or straightforward corporate sites, sooner or later you'll have to make some forms.
+Love them or hate them (and let's face it, you hate them), they're an inescapable part of almost every web build, and whether you're building full-blown online shops (like our inspiring examples of ecommerce websites) or straightforward corporate sites (perhaps using a great website builder), sooner or later you'll have to make some forms.

 We can hardly blame designers for trying to come up with innovative ways to make them more interesting, but how many of these form trends actually hold up in terms of usability?
 Let's take a look at some common form UX patterns, starting with forms inside modals.

 Looking for more web design advice?
 See our pick of top web hosting services.